 The second focus is to foster office-based professional service industries with the capacity for growth that are currently underrepresented in the City.
 These are centred in government administration, property, business services, finance, insurance and services to the resources sector.
 In particular these include industries that align to the industrial growth within the wider region including the Neerabup, Wangara and Landsdale industrial estates.
 Importantly, these sectors also have relatively low employment self-sufficiency performance15 (i.e. there are many more working residents employed in these industries than there are jobs).
-As a result growth within these industries will positively impact the City's employment self-sufficiency performance and potentially reduce the commute of working residents outside the City.
-Running in parallel to this focus is the need to attract investment into the City Centre that provides commercial office accommodation able to house industry growth.
+As a result growth within these industries will positively impact the City's employment self-sufficiency performance of working residents outside the City.
+Running in parallel to this focus is the need to attract investment into the City growth.